Updated: Oct 7, 2022

-The state of vision where the ability to see things clearly gets reduced is medically identified as presbyopia.
+Presbyopia is the state of vision where the ability to see things clearly gets reduced.
 Even though it is a normal part of aging, the signs of presbyopia can be visibly noticed after attaining the age of 40.
 In this eye health condition, it is possible to read the stuff only by holding it at a certain distance.
 At a young age, the lens of the eye is soft and flexible, but, when the individual turns 40, the lens tends to become rigid.
 As a result, the inability to read things from a closer view or not being able to work that demands strain on vision is likely to cause presbyopia.
 In fact, if this eye disorder is not rectified in a timely manner, it can cause headaches, migraine or eye strain.

 Diagnosis of Presbyopia at an Early Stage